dladowitz/outco_homework/README.md

 We have tests set up for your homework assignments.
 To run them, simply run `gulp` in the root directory of the homework repository.

-From here, go ahead and begin coding in your respective file (Ruby or JavaScript).
+Navigate into the current day's homework folder and begin coding in your respective file (Ruby or JavaScript).
 Whenever you save your work, Node will run the tests written in the bottom of each file, and display the results in your